 There are two important considerations to keep in mind when thinking of getting your pterygium removed.
 If it begins to grow, it needs to be removed before it causes permanent visual changes.
 Secondly, meticulous surgery by a skilled pterygium surgeon is required to get good cosmetic result and prevent recurrence.

-Invades center of cornea, preventing light to enter eye.
+Invades the center of the cornea, preventing light to enter the eye.

 Restriction of eye movement.

-Dry eyes due to interference in spread of tears.
+Dry eyes due to interference in the spread of tears.